Terry Locke: Background

-Terry Locke was born in Auckland and grew up in the suburb of Sandringam, the youngest of three children.
+Terry Locke was born in Auckland and grew up in the suburb of Sandringham, the youngest of three children.
 He attended St Peter's College where he was in the same class as Sam Hunt and was taught "for two important senior years" by K O Arvidson.
 He was dux of the college in 1964 and in 1965 was awarded a Junior National University Scholarship.
 In 1965 Locke attended Holy Name Seminary in Christchurch and then commenced a degree in English and Mathematics at Auckland University, eventually completing a PhD in English.
 His doctoral thesis, supervised by Wystan Curnow, was on the subject, The Antagonistic City: A Design for Urban Imagery in Seven American Poets.
 During that time he was also a social activist and was involved in the foundation of Youthline with Father Felix Donnelly.
 He was the director of Youthline and was involved in other social and Catholic initiatives.
 He later wrote a history of Youthline.